mitchell-lang/docs/faq/faq.md

 always where the root cause of the problem is.
 Details on how to pin down a type error in your program can be found [here](faq/using-types.md).

-## How to write tests in Mitchell?
+## How do I write tests in Mitchell?

 There currently is no library to support unit testing in Mitchell.
 However, anything that you write at the top-level in your `.sml` file